bdvorsky/multiJGL/README.md

 - [Use case 2]()
 - [Use case 3]()

-Or test the basic functionality directly with this example:
+Or test the basic functionality directly with following example.

-### Acute myeloid leukemia example:
+## Acute myeloid leukemia example:

 **Joint estimation of cytogenetic risk-group specific gene networks**